 In the second year, the residents have a four-week rotation with Pediatric Medicine and provide clinical anesthesia care in the OR, dental school, VA Medical Center or in private offices.

 During the third year, residents have special rotations: supervising the PACU, providing anesthesia in multiple venues including the Stony Brook ASC.
 Special rotations are ambulatory pediatric anesthesia, and pediatric anesthesia in the main OR.

-Stony Brook University has a Clinical Skills Center with pediatric and adult simulators.
-These simulators are used to introduce new skills and to refresh skills already learned to achieve clinical proficiency in all aspects of anesthesia delivery and placement of invasive lines.
-The clinical training during this initial orientation period consists of a faculty to resident ratio of 1:1 to 1:2.
+Stony Brook University has a Clinical Skills Center with pediatric and adult high fidelity simulators.
+These simulators are used to: introduce new skills, to refresh skills already learned and to achieve clinical proficiency in all aspects of anesthesia delivery and placement of invasive lines.
+Responding to and managing emergencies is also an essential clinical responsibility learned in the Clinical Skills center.